Sunyi20/Human-LLM-Shared-Action/README.md

 If you use this repository, please cite the accompanying manuscript:

-> *The shared cognitive geometry of action perception in foundation models and
+> *The semantic geometry of action: convergence across foundation models, human behaviour and the brain.*
-> the human brain.*

 The full bibliographic citation will be added when the manuscript record is available.